Calculating the ROI of HR Software in summary:

 Savvy business managers will have an eye on productivity and performance and will recognise the importance of managing people effectively.
 They’ll be aware of the potential costs of failing to comply with key legislation, such as GDPR, and should recognise that effective, affordable technology is at the heart of an effective, agile business.

-Top tips for ensuring ROI credibility
+Top tips for ensuring the credibility for ROI on HR software

 - Work with real data: where possible, use first-hand information and recognisable scenarios to keep stakeholders on your side.
 If you do use third-party sources, make sure they are credible and unbiased.